 We will maintain data security by protecting the confidentiality, integrity, and availability of the personal data, defined as follows:

-- Confidentiality: Only people who are authorized to use the data can access it.
+- Confidentiality: Only people who are authorised to use the data can access it.

 - Integrity: Personal data should be accurate and suitable for the purpose for which it is processed.

-- Availability: Authorized users should be able to access the data if they need it for authorized purposes.
-Personal data should therefore be stored on the xeniosfitness.com central computer system & databases instead of individual PCs.
+- Availability: Authorized users should be able to access the data if they need it for authorised purposes.
+Personal data should, therefore, be stored on the xeniosfitness.com central computer system & databases instead of individual PCs.

 Our Security Procedures: